pestphp/docs/plugins/parallel.md

 ./vendor/bin/pest -p
 ```

-By default, the Parallel plugin will consume as many processes as you have threads on your computer.
+By default, the Parallel plugin will consume as many processes as you have CPU cores on your computer.
 You can
 always tweak this manually with the `--processes` option:

 ```bash